stamparm/maltrail/sensor/docs/INSTALL.md

 ## 12. Running as a service

-`maltrail-sensor.service` is provided, and `install.sh` installs it for you.
+`packaging/systemd/maltrail-sensor.service` is provided, and `install.sh` installs it for you.
 To do it by hand, read the unit first — its header comment carries the two commands below — and note that it runs as an **unprivileged `maltrail` user** with exactly `CAP_NET_RAW` and `CAP_NET_ADMIN` as ambient capabilities, not as root: